VulcanJS/Vulcan/packages/vulcan-ui-material/readme.md

       rows: 10,                        // for textareas you can specify the rows
       variant: 'switch',               // for checkboxgroups you can use either
                                        //   'checkbox' (default) or 'switch'
+      columnClass: 'twoColumn'         // for checkboxgroups you can set columnClass to
+                                       //   'twoColumn' or 'threeColumn'; if you don't specify
+                                       //   we will guess based on the length of the labels
       inputProps: { step: 'any' }      // Attributes applied to the input element, for
                                        //   ex pass the step attr to a number input },